It’s fluffy, predictable, maybe a little uneven at parts too. But Spider-Man: Homecoming is still the light-hearted, winning reboot it sets out to be.

 Spider-Man: Homecoming Synopsis

 Tom Holland’s perky portrayal held a lot of promise, but this is still the third Spider-Man reboot in fifteen years.
 While that time frame might sound to be a long time, doesn’t it just feels like yesterday when Sally Field so worriedly asked Andrew Garfield, Peter, what’s going on?

-At the same time, Spidey’s well-known school life has also been tweaked.
+At the same time, Spidey’s well-known school life has also been tweaked for modern tastes.
 For example, Flash is still an arse but hardly the violent bully he was in the previous two series.
-These changes inject a freshness, making the tale different enough to be interesting again.
+These changes, in turn, inject a freshness that makes the tale different enough to be interesting again.

 All in all, Spider-Man: Homecoming is a cheery, pleasing entry that slickly and entertainingly formalises Spider-Man’s entry into the MCU.
 Its other winning aspect is that it triumphs where The Mummy so recently failed.
-You wouldn’t find those Avengers moments disruptive.
+You wouldn’t find the Avengers cameo moments disruptive.
 Trust me, you’d be in stitches every time Captain America appears.